retreat-of-tbd/retreat-of-tbd.github.io/health-policy.md

 ----

-*Please see our FAQ with specific asks around those attending both Mission Fusion Campout and TBD in 2025*

 *We reserve the right to add other Health and COVID precautions if the landscape changes in the coming months – but hopefully we won’t have to.*